Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/laboratory-assignment.md

 assignments, laboratory assignments invite you to complete tasks like the
 following:

-- Use a text editor and a terminal window to write and run (manual or automated) test cases for a component of a web site, describing its appearance and behavior when provided with different inputs and explaining why you decided to implement it in the chosen fashion.

 - After using a text editor and a terminal window to refactor the implementation of a web site component to ensure that it strikes the right balance between understandability, generalizability, and specialization, justify and